Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 DMN and Self-Reference

-The Default Mode Network prominently overlaps with brain regions deeply involved in affective self-referential processing (Davey et al., 2016).
-This means that its activity is closely tied to how individuals perceive and interpret information related to themselves, including their emotional state and bodily sensations.
-In the context of chronic pain, this self-referential focus can inadvertently amplify the experience of pain, as the brain consistently directs attention inward towards the discomfort, making it a central part of one's self-identity and narrative.
+The Default Mode Network shares significant connections with brain areas involved in how we process information related to ourselves, including our emotions and physical sensations.
+This means the DMN's activity is closely linked to how individuals perceive and interpret their own experiences.
+When it comes to chronic pain, this self-focused attention can unintentionally intensify the pain experience, as the brain continually directs attention inward toward the discomfort, potentially making it a central part of one's identity and life story.

 2